 - Self Love – you may think your skin is failing you right now but if you think about what is really happening, your skin is telling you that something inside is out of balance.
 Thank your incredible human engineering that your body can highlight internal issues.
 Acne does not define who you are.
-You still have a kind heart and you are surrounded by friends and family who love you- whether you have acne or not.
-Don’t deny yourself any opportunity to be lifted up by those who love you because you’re going to feel pretty guilty about that too!
+You still have a kind heart and surrounded by friends and family who love you (whether you have acne or not).
+Don’t deny yourself the opportunity to be lifted up by those who love you.

 - Be Realistic – try not to pressure yourself with unrealistic goals.
-Tackle your breakouts from all angles; all at once.
-Pinning your hopes and dreams on one miracle product is setting yourself up for another failed attempt at clearing your skin.
+Tackle your breakouts from all angles, all at once.
+Pinning your hopes and dreams on one miracle product is setting yourself up for yet another failed attempt at clearing your skin.

-- Find A Purpose – in an effort to clear acne we can become somewhat obsessed and think of little else.
-By finding a hobby or dedicating time to practice yoga or meditation you will naturally begin to appreciate the little things in life and realise -there is more to life then acne.
+- Find Purpose – in an effort to clear acne we can become somewhat obsessed and think of little else.
+By finding a hobby or dedicating time to practice yoga or meditation you will naturally begin to appreciate the little things in life and realise; there is more to life then acne.